-Our goals .To be an ambitious community-focused team .To enable our members in enjoying all roles within Star Citizen, excluding piracy .To be ready for combat so we protect our teammates and their interests .To communicate and organise to a high standard without complication .To very much enjoy Star Citizen in a new kind of 'serious fun' way .To look out for each other, always
+Our goals .To be an ambitious community-focused team .To enable our members in enjoying all roles within Star Citizen, excluding the unlawful .To be ready for combat so we protect our teammates and their interests .To communicate and organise to a high standard without complication .To very much enjoy Star Citizen in a new kind of 'serious fun' way .To look out for each other, always

 A word on teamwork Above all else, we are a team.
 A real one.Thousands of organisations are content to amble, which is perfectly fine, but at team Brigade we play to support each other 100%.
 Brigade is built to provide everyone with the ability to get involved in supporting one another.
 We have department heads that help organize this so our various interest as different members can be heard and actioned united.
-Our event and group leads are diverse, who whilst all having fine leadership strengths, will be suited to all kinds of areas of group play.
-We will listen to you, so you can feel at ease as a team player knowing your input is helping in any area you are good at.
+Our team leaders are diverse, who whilst all having fine leadership strengths, will be suited to all kinds of areas of group play.
+We will listen to you, so you can feel at ease as a team player knowing your input is helping in any area you enjoy.

 How do I join?
 Decided you like the sound of us so far?
 If you have developed some interests in joining our team please view our video above and take a good look at the topics within this page, if you are convinced this is the place for you then register yourself on the website and you can fill in our recruitment form by clicking the pink button below.

 What are our playing times?

 We want our members to have plenty of options to play with each other in a less time-dependent way, so Brigade is happy to recruit anyone from around the world who will team-up within our broad playing times, which include drop-in/out events spanning hours and even weeks.

 Is Brigade hardcore?